UPC/ravada/docs/docs/install_guest_alpine.rst

 Create the file:
 ::
-/etc/profile.env
+localhost:~#vi /etc/profile.env

 With the following content:
 .. prompt:: GA_PATH = /dev/vport1p1

 You install the agent if you don't have it with but first update:
-.. prompt:: update apk update
+.. prompt:: apk update
 .. prompt:: apk add qemu-guest-agent

 Finally activate the service: